lr101/stick-it/README.md

 ## Description

-Experience sticker sharing like never before!
-Welcome to Stick-It, the app to record where in the world your stickers can be found📍🎉

-Upload pictures, share them with your groups and tag them right where you took them.
-Even better: explore new spots and cool content posted by others on an interactive map! 🌍📸

-What makes Stick-It so special?
+Stick-It lets you capture where stickers and street art are found, and explore posts from others on an interactive map.

+Key features:
-🌟 Groups & Community: Share your best shots with groups and discover what your friends and other adventurers have posted.
-Whether it's street art, stickers or insider tips - Stick-It captures them all!
+- Groups and community: Share posts with groups and discover new content from friends and others.

-🗺️ Interactive map view: See all your uploaded stickers and groups directly on the map.
-Tap on a location to see the local ranking.
-Oh yes - Ranking - Become the biggest in your region, country or the world and collect Achievements

-⚡ Quick & Easy: Take photos, upload, share - all in seconds!

-📖 Overview feed: Keep track of all your groups and photos - activate or deactivate groups with just one click.

-🚀 Ready to Stick-It?
-What are you waiting for?
-Get Stick-It now for Android and iOS and discover the world in a whole new way.
-Your adventures are waiting! 🌟
+- Interactive map: View stickers and groups on the map and explore local rankings.
+- Fast posting: Take a photo, tag it to a location, and share in seconds.
+- Overview feed: Quickly enable/disable groups to curate your feed.

 ## How does it work?

 The Stick-It app is built using the **Flutter** framework, which allows for cross-platform development on Android, iOS, and web platforms.
 Here's a high-level overview of how the app works:

-### Structure
+### Project structure

 The app is structured as follows:
  - **data**: contains data models, repositories, and services.
 Repositories handles and provides database operations.
 Services provide business logic for the app, including holding global state values and making api calls.